 - lung infections

 How Do You Treat Alcohol-Related Lung Damage?

-Lung issues are often the result of heavy or chronic alcohol abuse and cannot be reversed with a quick fix.
+Lung issues are often the result of heavy or chronic alcohol use and cannot be reversed with a quick fix.
 Although there are several treatment strategies being researched for alcoholic lung damage, the most effective way to prevent further lung damage is to stop drinking.

 People that are addicted to alcohol often require medical support to quit drinking.
 Alcohol dependence, which can be even more severe in chronic alcoholics, can cause serious withdrawal symptoms that are challenging to manage in a home environment.

-The top recommendation for treating alcohol abuse and its medical complications is to enter an inpatient rehab program.
+The top recommendation for treating alcohol use and its medical complications is to enter an inpatient rehab program.
 Inpatient treatment centers for alcohol commonly offer both medical detox services and rehabilitation programs for overcoming all aspects of a person’s addiction.
 Within a treatment setting, patients will have access to a medical doctor who can oversee their alcohol-related health problems and propose effective treatment options.